Gerold103/serverbox/src/mg/sch/README.md

 - 2 worker threads;
 - A task body takes up to tens of nanoseconds, quite short.
 Worst case scenario for contention.

-That gives **more than 5 millions of tasks per second**.
+That gives **more than 5 millions of tasks per second** on quite a weak CPU.
 That isn't the top perf, just a regular example.
 For more info see `bench` folder with detailed reports and if want to run them yourself.

 #### Correctness
 The algorithms used in the scheduler are validated in TLA+ specifications to ensure absence of deadlocks, unintentional reordering, task loss, and other logical mistakes.